 Treatment takeaways

-There are many unique needs and symptoms to be mindful of when performing airway management on patients with developmental disabilities, and lacking proper knowledge of a patient’s condition can be overwhelming for both the provider and their patient, and possibly result in dangerous health outcomes.
+There are many unique needs and symptoms to be mindful of when treating patients with developmental disabilities, and lacking proper knowledge of a patient’s condition can be overwhelming for both the provider and their patient, and possibly result in dangerous health outcomes.

-First responders should prioritize learning more about airway management and developmental disabilities, and using deliberate communication, building trust and advocating for patients’ needs at all times.
-Read this EMS World blog to learn more about treating patients with disabilities.
+First responders should prioritize learning more about airway management and developmental disabilities, and using deliberate communication, building trust, and advocating for patients’ needs at all times.